About the Project

 Critical components of training include: (i) learning how to dissect published paper; (ii) learning how to ask important questions; (iii) designing well-controlled experiments; (iv) not being afraid of getting things wrong; (v) learning to take ownership and control of the project; (vi) learning to write a thesis and scientific publications.

-More information about specific training can be found on our website.
+Information about training can be found on our website.

 For October 2021 entry, the application deadline is 8th January 2021 at 12 noon midday, UK time.